-For more information about the SPBM or PPAC initiatives, please email: MedicaidSPBM@medicaid.ohio.gov or visit the SPBM website.
+For more information about the SPBM or PPAC initiatives, please email: MedicaidSPBM@medicaid.ohio.gov or visit the SPBM website at https://spbm.medicaid.ohio.gov/.

 Unified Preferred Drug List (PDL)

 The Preferred Drug List (PDL) is the list of drugs covered by Buckeye.
 The Ohio Department of Medicaid, in partnership with the Medicaid managed care plans (MCPs), has created a unified preferred drug list (UPDL).
 All Ohio Medicaid MCOs will prefer the same medications and use the same prior authorization criteria for the majority of drug categories.
 This unified list of drugs will help you know which drugs are covered with or without prior approval.
 Prior approval is also called prior authorization.